OriginalAlien/TikTokBotter/README.md

 # TikTokBotter (UPDATED)
 Educational Purposes Only.
 Contact Dreamer#5114 for assistance.

-Uses Zefoy To Bot Your TikToks!
+Uses Zefoy To Bot Your TikToks (Follows, Views, Hearts, & Shares)!
 Automatically Starts Again After Cool Down, You Can Have It Running In The Back Ground

 1. Download Python And Web Chrome Driver